Adrian Delia: Involvement in politics

 Adrian Delia worked for Radio 101 during his student years.

 He was approached by Mario de Marco on behalf of the Nationalist Party (Malta) to contest the 2013 Maltese general election and 2017 Maltese general election, which he both declined for career reasons.

 In 2017, after the Simon Busuttil's announced departure as Leader of the Nationalist Party further to the loss in the 2017 elections, Delia was the first to contest the leadership of the party.
 He resigned from Birkirkara F.C. on 28 June 2017.
 His nomination was made official on 17 July 2017.
 Delia faced Chris Said, Frank Portelli and Alex Perici Calascione.
 In August 2018, it was reported that Adrian Delia was possibly the most popular throughout the race, as his lack of political experience was seen as an advantage.
 On 17 September 2017 he was confirmed as Leader of the Nationalist Party.

+Political Campaigns

+On the 23rd of June 2025 Adrian Delia on a post on facebook said that he will once again be submitting his candidacy for leader of the partit nazzjonalista thus if elected once again he will be placed as Leader of the Opposition.
+Adrian Delia previously served as PN leader from 2017 up until his resignation in 2020.
+Some might say that Delia waited for EP President Roberta Metsola to make her decision before announcing his candidacy.
+Delia currently serves as a Member of Parliament since 2017.